Harvard Law School

 HLS is located in Cambridge, MA, just a short subway ride from Boston, which – when students choose to leave the comfort of Harvard Square – provides easy access to the great history, food, and sports tradition the city offers.
 Additionally, the school is located in close proximity to dozens of other quality universities (including MIT, Boston College, Boston University, Northeastern, Brandeis, and many more), ensuring that there’s never a dull moment for students.

-Despite Harvard Law School’s large class size, the school groups students in smaller classrooms to provide as much student-faculty interaction: While 1L classes are typically comprised of over 80 students, the majority of HLS’s 400 offered courses (more than any other law school in the country) have fewer than 25 students enrolled, including more than 75 seminars in which small groups of students work directly with a faculty member.
+Despite Harvard Law School’s large class size, the school groups students in smaller classrooms to provide as much student-faculty interaction: While 1L classes are typically comprised of over 80 students, entering students participate in first-year reading groups of 10-12 people, each with faculty leaders who also serve as advisors.
+Moreover, the majority of HLS’s 400 offered courses (more than any other law school in the country) have fewer than 25 students enrolled, including more than 75 seminars in which small groups of students work directly with a faculty member.

-In addition to the many opportunities to learn from some of the best legal minds in the country (including Dean John Manning and Alan Dershowitz), HLS students can cross-enroll in other top-notch schools’ classes such as Harvard Business School, Harvard Kennedy School of Government, and even MIT.
+In addition to the many opportunities to learn from some of the best legal minds in the country (including Dean John Manning and Cass Sunstein), HLS students can cross-enroll in other top-notch schools’ classes such as Harvard Business School, Harvard Kennedy School of Government, and even MIT.

 While each student is free to enroll in any classes they wish, HLS offers optional programs of study, directing students to classes and faculty aligned with their specific areas of interest.
 The offered programs are in the fields of Law and Government; Law and Business; International and Comparative Law; Law, Science, and Technology; Law and Social Change; Criminal Justice; and Law and History.